Stenmarken/thesis-blog/Ideas/visualizing_pointclouds.md

 It's possible to visualize things in Open3D directly but this is just like using Rerun with more headache.
 You see the same stuff and have to more of the configuring yourself.

 #### Webwiz
 [Webwiz](https://webviz.io/) also works with ROS data which is a bit of a hassle.
-I would then have to go through the same procedure as for RViz.
-I'm also not sure that Webwiz offers any functionality that Rerun doesn't.
+I tried using the online version of the app but that didn't work unfortunately.
+I didn't look into Webviz a whole lot since it seems to be very similar to Rerun.
+So does Foxglove, which began as a fork from Webwiz and offers roughly the same service.